 ❌ Without CFF: the UK remains more exposed to tight winter margins, low-wind stress events, imported gas pressure, and a grid forced to absorb rising electrification without a matching sovereign resilience backbone.

-✅ With CFF: 92.1 GW of firm national capacity, with Safe-Flex able to redirect major power back to the grid during system stress and emergency conditions.
+✅ With CFF: 51 GWe of firm national capacity from 1,344 HTGR modules, with Safe-Flex able to redirect major power back to the grid during system stress. +231 MWe surplus per site even at full hydrogen production.

 ❌ Without CFF: households remain exposed to volatile heating costs, winter fuel stress, and continued dependence on fragile gas-linked heating economics.